decred/dcrpayments/README.md

 the example testnetstore to deterministically derive payment addresses from the account.
-This lets the software use i.e. address #1 for order #1, address #2 for order #2, and so on to prevent customers or competitors from seeing how many items have been sold and whatnot.
-If master public key is ever obtained by a third party, they will **not** be able to spend your funds, however they will be able to see the addresses/balance of this account.
-For this reason, it is best to have the "real" wallet disconnected from the actual payment infrastructure.
+This lets the software use i.e. address #1 for order #1, address #2 for order #2, and so on to prevent customers or competitors from seeing how many orders have been placed and the amount(s) the wallet has received.
+If the master public key is ever obtained by a third party, they will **not** be able to spend your funds, however they will be able to see the addresses/balance of this account.
+For this reason, it is best to have the "real" wallet which contains private keys separated from the actual payment infrastructure.

 One quirk is that the wallet under normal operation for personal activity will use a [gap](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)